tens-ml/eecs4315/project/READ_ME.txt

     (12) prop12.mcl
     (13) prop13.mcl

-An SVL file was created to simulate and execute all of the properties that are associated with each test purposes:
+An SVL file (inside LntModels folder) was created to simulate and execute all of the properties that are associated with each test purposes:
     - demo.svl

 To compile the LNT models, please execute the following commands: